 As a conservationist, you get to use your knowledge of architecture and spatial structures in developing ideas that promote green buildings and sustainable architecture methods.
 So, if you’re an environmental activist and want to bring about major changes by developing new sustainable methods of architecture, this can be an ideal job description for your career.

-Another exciting and non-traditional job role for budding architects can be that of a digital product designer or tech-founder.
+Another exciting and non-traditional job role for budding architects can be that of a digital product designer or tech founder.
 As an architecture student, you learn about different computer software that can be used as digital designing tools.
-Hence, by applying your knowledge about existing digital architecture tools, you can come up with new and innovative ideas for other digital products.
+Hence, by applying your knowledge of existing digital architecture tools, you can come up with new and innovative ideas for other digital products.

 And with that, we come to the end of all our job suggestions.
 Choosing the right career path can be a daunting task, especially if you are a fresh architecture graduate.
 There are so many options that it can get a bit overwhelming.
 We hope our article has helped in shedding some light to lift that dark and depressing cloud of job hunting off your head.